mksunny1/marksafe/readme.md

 1. Use marksafe in the browser.
 2. Marksafe is just html with the angle brackets `(< and >)` replaced with square brackets `([ and ])`.
 3. Every HTML thing (like quotes) should be escaped.
 Just escape the whole marksafe code as untrusted HTML.
-4. Put link urls as the link text.
-If you want a different text content to show up in the generated markup, place it after the url separated by `|`.
-5. Do the same thing for images placing the `src` (and optionally `alt`) as the text content of a `figure` element.
-We use `figure` instead of `img` because we can close a `figure`.
+4. Marksafe v2 now supports an allow-list of attribute names.
+Place the attributes in the content area separated by `Marksafe.attrSep (',,' by default).
+Use the same separator to separate the attributes from the actual content as shown in the example.
+If the final element only has attributes, the content you enter in marksafe code should end with the separator.
+5. Marksafe v2 also now supports a shorthand syntax to reduce boilerplate, also seen in the example with the 4 `p` tags written like a single one.
 6. Put the whole marksafe code inside any element that is not present within the marksafe code.
 For example if you put marksafe inside a `div`, any `divs` inside the marksafe code will render as simple text nodes.
 7. Just call `Marksafe.process` with the containing element as the sole argument.
 The previously escaped textContent inside the element becomes innerHTML instead.
-8. To learn more you can read the [API docs](https://github.com/mksunny1/marksafe/blob/main/docs/classes/Marksafe.md) or the source code which is under 100 lines.
-You can easily modify the allow-list of tags and add post-processing for specific tags using the JavaScript API.
-Post-processing is how we manage to sneak in the `href` attribute for `a` elements, convert `figure` elements to valid image elements and so on.
+8. To learn more you can read the [API docs](https://github.com/mksunny1/marksafe/blob/main/docs/classes/Marksafe.md) or the source code which is 115 lines.
+You can easily modify the allow-list of tags and attributes or even extend the Marksafe class to further customise Marksafe according to your needs.

+Cheers and kindly share and promote this.
+You can also sponsor me on GitHub.
+It's important...